Veteran College Coach Debunks 3 Common Assumptions

 Now, I am a recruiting educator.
 I am here to help kids not fall through the cracks with individual consulting, seminars in high schools and clubs, podcasts, and radio programs.
 (Click here to see Coach Renee featured on ESPN Radio).
 I help to educate coaches, families, school counselors, and administrators on the college recruiting process with statistics like those above from the NCAA.

-I also do these weekly recruiting blogs and run eight different Facebook groups (Links to join at the bottom of this page!).
+I also have 40 recruiting blogs and run nine different Facebook groups (Links to join at the bottom of this page!).
 I run all of these blogs and Facebook completely FREE to help parents and student-athletes truly understand how the process goes, away from what you often see in Sports Illustrated.
 (All I ask in return is that you share these with other parents, coaches, athletic directors, school counselors, and student-athletes who need to hear this information!)

-For the past 2.5 years, I interviewed 65 college coaches and athletic directors for my book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
+For 2.5 years, I interviewed 65 college coaches and athletic directors for my book, Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
 So many of these interviews offer similar answers to questions about what a high school student-athlete should and should not do in the recruiting process.
 Many of the athletic directors especially, state that there are so many assumptions families just because they have seen a story in the media.
 I want to debunk 3 misconceptions I hear from student-athletes, parents, and coaches quite often in my recruiting education seminars:

 1) “I’m the Best Athlete on My Team.
 College Coaches will be ‘Knocking Down My Door’!”